mlpack/mlpack/doc/user/methods/lars.md

    - ***Note:*** any precomputed Gram matrix must also match the settings of `fitIntercept` and `normalizeData`; so, if both are `true`, then `gramMatrix` must be computed on mean-centered data whose features are normalized to have unit variance.
+In addition, if `lambda2 > 0`, then it is expected that `lambda2` is added to each element on the diagonal of `gramMatrix`.

 ---